Montage (filmmaking): Noted directors

-Sports training montage
+Training montage

-The sports training montage is a standard explanatory montage.
+The training montage is a standard explanatory montage.
 It originated in American cinema but has since spread to modern martial arts films from East Asia.
 Originally depicting a character engaging in physical or sports training, the form has been extended to other activities or themes.

 Conventions and clichés

-The standard elements of a sports training montage include a build-up where the potential sports hero confronts his failure to train adequately.
+The standard elements of a training montage include a build-up where the potential hero confronts his failure to train adequately.
 The solution is a serious, individual training regimen.
-The individual is shown engaging in physical training through a series of short, cut sequences.
+The individual is shown engaging in training or learning through a series of short, cut sequences.
 An inspirational song (often fast-paced rock music) typically provides the only sound.
-At the end of the montage several weeks have elapsed in the course of just a few minutes and the hero is now prepared for the big competition.
+At the end of the montage several weeks have elapsed in the course of just a few minutes and the hero is now prepared for the big competition or task.
 One of the best-known examples is the training sequence in the 1976 movie Rocky, which culminates in Rocky's run up the Rocky Steps of the Philadelphia Museum of Art.